Recipes for Adapting Pre-trained Monolingual and Multilingual Models to Machine Translation

-We add these to the input of each transformer layer in $\mathrm{IM(\cdot)}$.
-Note that positional embedding are typically added only to the token embeddings, and not before each layer as we do, and note this means the network has access to both \textit{learned positional embeddings} (only at the embedding layer), and \textit{fixed sinusoidal} ones at the input to each layer.
+Note that positional embedding are typically only added to the token embeddings.
+We use learnable positional embeddings at the embedding layer.
+But to get extra positional information, we optionally add fixed sinusoidal positional embedding to the input of each transformer layer in $\mathrm{IM(\cdot)}$, i.e.\ the input to layer $i$, $\mathbf{h}^i_t = \mathbf{o}^{i-1}_t + \mathbf{p}^t$, with $\mathbf{o}^{i-1}_t$ the previous layer output.
+This means the network has access to both \textit{learned positional embeddings} (only at the embedding layer), and \textit{fixed sinusoidal} ones at the input to each layer.